WomensLaw serves and supports all survivors, no matter their sex or gender.

 What specific federally-funded benefits are available to me?

-Once you have obtained certification related to continued presence or approved T visa status, or a letter of eligibility if you are under 18 you may receive benefits from any federal program or federally-funded state program.
-Possible benefits you may be eligible for appear below.
-To apply for any of these benefits, be sure to bring your certification or letter of eligibility, with you.
+Once you have obtained certification related to continued presence or approved T visa status, or a letter of eligibility if you are under 18, you may receive benefits from any federal program or federally funded state program that you are otherwise eligible for - for example, if you meet their income requirements, etc. Possible benefits you may be eligible for appear below.
+To apply for any of these benefits, be sure to bring your certification or letter of eligibility with you.
 (The service provider will verify your certification or eligibility letter by calling the Trafficking Victim Verification line at (866) 401-5510.)

-Before seeking any of these federal benefits, however, you should make sure to first consult with your attorney or advocate so that they can check that the agency you approach won’t turn you away or call ICE to detain you.
+Before seeking any of these federal benefits, you could consult with your attorney or advocate so that they can check that the agency you approach won’t turn you away.

 1. Financial Help